Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 - 24 x 24 and 48 x 48 are also common fixes for multiple platforms.
 - 18 x 18, 20 x 20, 36 x 36 and 40 x 40 are less common but often found.

-Applications can decide for themselves how the folders should be searched, according to the most suitable icon sizes at the time.
+Applications can decide for themselves how the folders should be searched, according to the most suitable icon sizes for the display.